 We often get asked where the best dance studios are in town

-Though we have so many wonderful places to choose from, we have found that the following list of artists in the industry have come with the highest recommendations from multiple sources.
+Though we have so many wonderful places to choose from, we have found that the following list of artists and studios in the industry have come with the highest recommendations from multiple sources.
 These are also the studios that we send students to regularly.

 Toni Bravo: Ballet/Modern: